codemagic-ci-cd/codemagic-docs/content/flutter/env-variables.md

 ---
 title: Adding environment variables
-description: How to add environment variables in the Flutter UI
+description: How to add environment variables in the Flutter workflow editor
 weight: 4
 aliases:
 ---